nightswimmer/Webbyduino/README.md

 Cookies are used to store data on each browser.
 The server sends the cookies to the browser when it replies to an HTTP request.
 We add the cookies when processing the data in the callback functions for the commands:

-    // Add cookies to the replys using lines like these sendCookie("user_name", "Jane");
+    // Add cookies to the replies using lines like these sendCookie("user_name", "Jane");

 Any number of cookies can be added, and they are sent when server.httpSuccess() is called, so it's really importate to declare them all before that.